 Kate D’c went through the prints I had created so far, and she spoke of line – the purity and strength of the etched line, and for making each individual mark earn its place on the plate.
 It was such an invaluable critique, and I have since worked into my plates, and my goodness they are so much richer for her advice…. lines where I had “lost interest” (which was true – I was tired and lost concentration) now have intent!
 Areas where I had previously relied on the texture of the collagraph plate to create interest and marks have been filled.
 I am by now means going to become a master etcher in the 12 weeks of this residency, but seeds have been sown that will hopefully bloom in the following months.
 As you can see from the image here of Kate’s work – she is an expert in designing images but also highly intricate mark making to keep the eye dancing around the plate.

 Alongside the mark-making and image design, Kate took time to show myself and Katy (so many Kate’s) her inking up process and more importantly, ink removal – and selective wiping.
 Kate was fabulous – like a ballet teacher teaching young girls to flatten my feet, and she gently patted my hands and said – flatter, flatter, flatter, gently, less pressure, new paper!
-And so my learning began – now I gently – not like my rubbing away on collagraphs where one can scrub away quite hard.
+And so my learning began – now I gently wipe away and selectively wipe the ink off the plate.